 The Internet references cited in this publication were valid as of the date of publication.
 Given that URLs and websites are in constant flux, neither the author(s) nor the COPS Office can vouch for their current validity.

 Recommended citation:

-COPS Office.
+Office of Community Oriented Policing Services.
 2015.
-President's Task Force on 21st Century Policing Implementation Guide: Moving from Recommendations to Action.
+The President's Task Force on 21st Century Policing Implementation Guide: Moving from Recommendations to Action.
 Washington, DC: Office of Community Oriented Policing Services.

 Published 2015